dhawal-pandya/Hashnode-Blogs-Backup/cldy5glq304uipunv69dw7gsp.md

-# Understanding Arrays in JS
+# What is an Array?

 Arrays are one of the most fundamental data structures in computer science and are used extensively in various programming languages, including JavaScript.
 An array is a collection of elements that can be of any data type, including numbers, strings, objects, and even other arrays.